 Get exclusive member benefits & effect social change.
 Join Today

-An allergy is the immune system’s response to a foreign substance that’s not typically harmful to your body.
+An allergy is an immune system response to a foreign substance that’s not typically harmful to your body.
 These foreign substances are called allergens.
 They can include certain foods, pollen, or pet dander.
-They elicit a response from your immune system.

 Your immune system’s job is to keep you healthy by fighting infection and other harmful pathogens.
-It does this by attacking anything it fears could put your body in danger.
-Depending on the allergen, this attack response may involve inflammation, sneezing, and a host of other symptoms.
+It does this by attacking anything it thinks could put your body in danger.
+Depending on the allergen, this response may involve inflammation, sneezing, or a host of other symptoms.

-Your immune system normally becomes acclimated to your environment.
-When your body encounters something like pet dander, it realizes it’s harmless, and doesn’t attack.
-In people with allergies, the immune system confuses those harmless substances with outside invaders threatening the body.
+Your immune system normally adjusts to your environment.
+For example, when your body encounters something like pet dander, it should realize it’s harmless.
+In people with dander allergies, the immune system perceives it as an outside invader threatening the body and attacks it.

-Allergies are common, and there are several ways to treat them in order to avoid annoying and troublesome symptoms.
+Allergies are common, and several treatments can help you avoid annoying and troublesome symptoms.

 Allergies have a genetic component, meaning that they can be passed down from parent to child.
 However, only a general susceptibility to allergic reaction is genetic.
 Specific allergies are not passed down.
-If your mother is allergic to shellfish, it doesn’t necessarily mean that you will be too.
+For instance, if your mother is allergic to shellfish, it doesn’t necessarily mean that you will be too.

-According to the American College of Allergy, Asthma & Immunology, there are several common types of allergens, including:
+According to the American College of Allergy, Asthma & Immunology, common types of allergens include:

 Seasonal allergies, also known as hay fever, are some of the most common allergies.
 These are caused by pollen released by plants.
 They cause:

 Food allergies can trigger swelling, hives, nausea, fatigue, and more.
-It may take awhile for a person to realize that they have a food allergy.
-If you have a serious reaction after a meal and you’re not sure why, see your doctor.
-They will be able to find the exact cause of your reaction or refer you to a specialist.
+It may take a while for a person to realize that they have a food allergy.
+If you have a serious reaction after a meal and you’re not sure why, see a medical professional immediately.
+They can find the exact cause of your reaction or refer you to a specialist.

 Hay fever symptoms can mimic those of a cold.
-They include congestion, a runny nose, and swollen eyes.
-Most of the time you’ll be able to manage these symptoms at home using over-the-counter treatments.
+They include congestion, runny nose, and swollen eyes.
+Most of the time, you can manage these symptoms at home using over-the-counter treatments.
 See your doctor if your symptoms become unmanageable.

 Severe allergies can cause anaphylaxis.
 This is a life-threatening emergency that can lead to breathing difficulties, lightheadedness, and loss of consciousness.
 If you’re experiencing these symptoms after coming in contact with a possible allergen, seek medical help immediately.

+Allergies can be diagnosed in several ways.
 First, your doctor will ask about your symptoms and perform a physical exam.
-They will ask about anything unusual you may have eaten recently and any substances you may have come in contact with.
-For example, if you have a rash on your hands your doctor may ask if you’ve put on latex gloves recently.
+They’ll also ask about anything unusual you may have eaten recently and any substances you may have come in contact with.
+For example, if you have a rash on your hands, your doctor may ask if you put on latex gloves recently.

 Food allergies are typically diagnosed through a process of elimination.
-Your doctor may have you take part in an elimination diet.
-This means you will remove certain foods from your diet and then rate your symptoms.
-Foods are slowly added back into the diet and symptoms are recorded in a food diary.
+Your doctor may have you follow an elimination diet.
+This means you remove certain foods from your diet and then rate your symptoms.
+Then you slowly add foods back into the diet and record your symptoms in a food diary.

 Your doctor may also refer you to an allergist for testing and treatment.
-A common type of allergy test carried out by an allergist is called a skin test.
+A skin test is a common type of allergy test carried out by an allergist.
 During this test, your skin is pricked or scratched with small needles containing potential allergens.
 Your skin’s reaction is documented.
 If you’re allergic to a particular substance, your skin will become red and inflamed.

-According to the Mayo Clinic, your doctor or allergist may also order a blood test known as a radioallergosorbent test (RAST).
-Your blood will be tested for the presence of allergy-causing antibodies, or cells that react to allergens.
+Your doctor or allergist may also order a blood test known as a radioallergosorbent test (RAST).
+Your blood will be tested for the presence of allergy-causing antibodies (cells that react to allergens).

-The best treatment for allergies is avoiding whatever triggers the reaction.
+The best way to avoid allergies is avoiding whatever triggers the reaction.
 If that’s not possible, there are treatment options available.

-Since people with hay fever and seasonal allergies cannot avoid the outdoor environment forever, treatment involves medications like antihistamines to control the symptoms.
+Allergy treatment often includes medications like antihistamines to control symptoms.
 The medication can be over-the-counter or prescription, depending on the severity of your allergies.

 Allergy medications include:

 Many people opt for immunotherapy.
-This involves several injections of purified extracts from the allergens given over a few years.
-This helps the body become accustomed to the substance that produces the allergic reaction.
+This involves several injections over the course of a few years to help the body get used to your allergy.
 Successful immunotherapy can prevent allergy symptoms from returning.